 Do-Gon Kim

-I recently completed my MS in Mechanical Engineering @ Columbia University.
-I researched in the ROAM Lab with Eric Chang as a graduate researcher, advised by Prof. Matei Ciocarlie, and in the Nonlinear Control Group as a graduate researcher, advised by Prof. Homayoon Beigi.
+I recently completed my Master's degree in Mechanical Engineering @ Columbia University.
+I researched in the Robotic Manipulation and Mobility (ROAM) Laboratory with Eric Chang as a graduate researcher, advised by Professor Matei Ciocarlie, and in the Nonlinear Controls Research Group as a graduate researcher, advised by Professor Homayoon Beigi.
 My past research can be categorized into three areas: Finger Design Integrated with Tactile Sensors, Signal Processing for Sensing, and Control Algorithm Development.
 I have explored the design of systems that mimic the multiple sensory receptors of human touch.
-Moving forward, I aim to further explore the intersection of robotics, control systems, and learning to create robots that can better understand and interact with their surrounding environment.
+Moving forward, I aim to explore the design of tactile fingers and control systems that emulate human touch and realize sensing capabilities beyond the limits of human perception.
+Furthermore, I seek to investigate how such biologically inspired systems can help robots better understand and interact with their environment.

-Before joining Columbia, I received my Bachelor's degree in Mechanical Engineering @ New York University, where I worked in the Control/Robotics Research Lab (CRRL), advised by Prof. Farshad Khorrami, on autonomous navigation using SLAM algorithms.
+Before Columbia, I received my Bachelor's degree in Mechanical Engineering @ New York University, where I worked in the Control/Robotics Research Laboratory (CRRL) as an undergraduate researcher, advised by Professor Farshad Khorrami.

 Email / CV / GitHub / LinkedIn